eclipse-cyclonedds/cyclonedds/docs/manual/config/ddsi_concepts.rst

 corresponding DCPS data reader and the DCPS subscriber it belongs to; similarly, each DDSI writer is a combination of the corresponding DCPS DataWriter and DCPS publisher.
-This corresponds to the way the standardized DCPS built-in topics describe the DCPS data readers and DataWriters, as there are no standardized built-in topics for describing the DCPS subscribers and publishers either.
+This corresponds to the way the standardized DCPS built-in topics describe the DCPS data readers and DataWriter's, as there are no standardized built-in topics for describing the DCPS subscribers and publishers either.
 Implementations can (and do) offer additional built-in topics for describing these entities and include them in the discovery, but these are non-standard extensions.